 - Customizable mattress options.
 This company offers Standard and Luxe versions of their mattresses, along with a guided quiz so you can choose your perfect match from their wide range of comfort levels.
-Buyers can opt for a proprietary cover featuring cooling technology, a big-and-tall mattress, or dual-sided comfort that offers soft and firm feels on either side.
+Buyers can opt for a proprietary cover featuring cooling technology, as well as a big-and-tall mattress.

 - Personalized contouring.
 Both the hybrid foam comfort layer and supportive coils are designed to compress and pushback to suit your body’s needs.